Visiting us? Get all the information you need to get to our locations and contact us.

 We ask families to complete an extensive questionnaire before your visit.
 Please make sure that all medical records that might be pertinent—including physician notes, X-ray and other imaging studies, and blood test results—are sent to us in advance.
 This will help us come up with a diagnosis and treatment plan as quickly as possible.

 The infectious diseases team includes:

 Choosing where to bring your child for infectious diseases care is a major decision.
 You need all the information you can get.
 And you want it in a clear, straightforward form that helps you make the right choice for your family.That's why we share our outcomes with you.
 In medicine, "outcomes" measure the end results of a treatment.
 They're an objective way of gauging how good a hospital is at treating your child's condition.
-As you'll see, the infectious diseases outcomes at Children's Hospitals and Clinics of Minnesota are outstanding.
+As you'll see, the infectious diseases outcomes at Children's Minnesota are outstanding.

 Children's director of Infection Prevention and Control discusses a number of topics pertaining to immunizations.

 Our infection prevention team has received questions about the measles, mumps and rubella (MMR) vaccine from concerned parents since measles began dominating national news coverage.